StefanMorar/nodejs-training/chapters/000-intro.md

 # 0. NodeJS Training Introduction

-## Description
-First, I would like to start by emphasizing with reader that the following read is quite verbose, but I would like to ask that you read the following carefully.

-This is a roadmap/training for a introduction into the Node.js Framework consisting of several steps.
-In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.

-In parallel, a simple application will be built with the learned concepts: the *Online Shop* application.
-After the learning material for a given step was sufficiently explored either some new functionality will be added to this application or old functionality will be refactored.

 ## Working Mode

+The following text is quite verbose, but we ask that you read it carefully.

-The road-map consists of several steps.
-In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.
-In parallel, a simple application will be built with the learned concepts: the *Online Shop* application.
+This training provides an introduction to the Node.js framework, consisting of several steps.
+In each step, a set of theoretical concepts is explored, supported by reference documentation, book chapters, tutorials, and videos.

-After the learning material for a given step was sufficiently explored, either some new functionality will be added to this application or old functionality will be refactored.
+In parallel, a simple application—the _Online Shop_—will be built using the learned concepts.
+After the learning material for a given step has been sufficiently explored, either new functionality will be added to this application or existing functionality will be refactored.

-The application will have little-to-no user interface.
-Developers are expected to perform developer tests with Postman once the REST APIs are implemented.
+The application will have little to no user interface.
+Developers are expected to perform API tests using Postman once the REST APIs are implemented.

 All the code written must be published on GitHub.

 - Create your own repository on your personal account and give access to your mentor (make sure you specify your name in case you have an esoteric username).
-- Commits must be pushed when each individual chapter is finished.
+- Commit messages should be suggestive of the changes made.
+You can push the commits when each individual chapter is finished.
 - [Create](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) a `develop` branch from the `master` branch **before starting work**.
 - **In order to request a code review from the mentors**, you must [open a pull request](https://help.github.com/en/articles/creating-a-pull-request) from the `develop` to the `master` branch.
 Inform them in your **daily standup** of this or through a PM.
 - **Once the Pull Request is approved** by the mentors, merge it into `main` and create another branch from master to continue work.